vim-advent-calendar/ideas/dylnmc-operator-pending.md

 #### Brief analysis of **in-number** and **around-number**

 These text objects have served me very well when editing code.
-Especially when it comes to editing css, which has a lot of things like `left: 10px;`, it can be especially useful to change the next number on the line.
-I must use `cin` at least a handful of times per day, but I probably use it closer to hundreds of times.
+When it comes to editing css, in particular, which has a lot of things like `left: 10px;`, it can be useful to change the next number on the line.
+I must use `cin` at least a handful of times each day, but I probably use it closer to hundreds of times.

 I won't go too in-depth, but essentially the function figures out if there is a number on the line that matches a binary, hex, or decimal regex, and if there is